phax/as2-lib/README.md

 #Building
 This project is build with Apache Maven 3.x.
 Simply call `mvn clean install` and you will end up with a JAR file in the `target` directory.

+#System Properties
+The following system properties are available for global customization

+  * `AS2.useSecureRandom` - since 2.1.1 - determine whether the Java `SecureRandom` should be used or not.
+On some Unix/Linux systems the initialization of `SecureRandom` takes forever and this is how you easily disable it.

 ---